 And still other potential expats want to avoid the delay caused by a background check.
-As I write this at the end of 2019, the FBI's new electronic system will give you results in a week... while the mail will take over a month.
-For Canadians, you can get an RCMP check in just three business days if your record is clean and you submit electronic fingerprints... but it's 120 business days if you submit your prints on a fingerprint card, or if there's a match to a criminal record.
+It has taken as many as four months for an FBI check to be completed in recent years.
+For Canadians, you can get an RCMP check in just three business days if your record is clean and you submit electronic fingerprints... but it's over five months if you submit your prints on a fingerprint card.

-When I applied for legal residency in Uruguay, my required FBI/Interpol check (requested at the Interpol office in Uruguay) took five months to come back.
+When I applied for legal residency in Uruguay, my required FBI/Interpol check took five months to come back.
 This delay may not be a deal-breaker for some, but it's definitely a drawback.

-Regardless of your motives for sidestepping a background check, you'll find these five countries to be excellent options.
+Regardless of your motives for sidestepping a background check, you'll find these five countries to be excellent options...

+Mexico:

-Mexico: The #1 Expat Destination
+The #1 Expat Destination